- 2-Minute Article

 Faced with these trends, you may wonder if your savings will last as long as your retirement does.
 But you don’t have to worry.
 You can take additional steps that will help protect the hard work you’ve done through retirement planning.

-Enter annuities and life insurance: these financial tools add an appealing mix of predictability, growth potential, and tax advantages to your retirement portfolio.
+Enter annuities and life insurance: these financial tools add an appealing mix of growth potential and tax advantages to your retirement portfolio.
 Consider two benefits of these tools.

 Markets ebb and flow, sometimes unpredictably, and if most of your savings are tied up in the market, your income may take a hit down the road.
 Annuities address this uncertainty by generating a stream of guaranteed lifetime income so you can meet your retirement goals and cover your expenses — no matter the market conditions.